-Make sure that the router is switched off and then disconnect the Power cable from the power source.
-Now wait a few minutes and connect the power cable back in.
+Make sure that the router is switched off, and then disconnect the Power cable from the power source.
+Now wait for a few minutes, and connect the power cable back in.
 Switch the router on and wait till it boots up.
 After a few minutes press the WPS button again for more than two seconds and try to pair the Verizon Fios router with the WPS-enabled device.

-If the blue blinking light doesn’t stop and the connection fails, try the following.
+If the blue blinking light doesn’t stop and the connection fails, try the following solution.

 Power-Cycle Your WPS-Enabled Device

-When you restart your WPS-enabled device the process is pretty much the same as with the router.
-However, if the device isn’t connected to a power source, just switch it off and switch it back on after some time.
+The process of restarting your WPS-enabled device is pretty much the same as with the router.
+If the device isn’t turned on, just unplug the power cable, wait for a minute or two, and plug it back in.
 When it boots up completely, repeat the WPS pairing steps.
 Hopefully, they will connect now.

-In case the blinking blue light is still present even after you have tried the suggestions given above you should try to reset your Verizon Fios router.
+In case the blinking blue light is still present, even after you’ve tried the suggestions given above you should try to reset your Verizon Fios router.

-IMPORTANT: Before you try this step, we have to warn you that you will have to set up your router and network again because all the customization made earlier will be erased.
+IMPORTANT: Before you try this fix, we have to warn you that you will have to set up your router and network again because all the customization made earlier will be erased.

-Locate the red reset button at the back of the router, press it, and hold it for 2-4 seconds.
+Locate the red reset button at the back of the router, press it, and hold it for a few seconds.
 The LED light will go off which indicates that the rebooting has started.
-You need to give your router some time now and after 5 minutes, when the LED light turns solid white (which indicates that it is working normally) try to connect your device using WPS again.
+You need to give your router some time now to boot up.
+After 5 minutes, when the LED light turns solid white (which indicates that it is working normally) try to connect your device using WPS again.

 After this, disconnect the router from the power source for a few minutes and connect it back again.
 This will allow the router to sync to the coaxial network.

 Contacting Verizon Support would be our final attempt to fix the Verizon Fios router blinking blue issue.
-Describe the problem you are experiencing and ask for their help.
+Describe the problem you are experiencing, and ask for their help.
 They will guide you through the necessary steps and give you some ideas on what to do next.
-We are pretty sure that you will be able to pair your router and devices using WPS after this call.
+We are pretty sure you will be able to pair your router and devices using WPS after you make this call.

-WPS or the WiFi Protected Setup is designed to connect devices to the network with a touch of a button, without the need to enter the WiFi password.
+WPS or the WiFi Protected Setup is designed to connect devices to the network with a touch of a button, without the need to enter the Wi-Fi password.
 The entire process is pretty easy – you press the WPS button on your Verizon Fios router and hold it for more than 2 seconds.
-The LED light on the button will start blinking slowly.
-Now you have 2 minutes to enable WPS on your device (laptop, printer, external hard drive, etc.) Your WPS-enabled device will either have a physical WPS button or a virtual one.
+The LED light on the button will start to blink blue slowly (pulsing blue light).
+Now, you have 2 minutes to enable WPS on your device (laptop, printer, external hard drive, Fios extender, etc.) Your WPS-enabled device will either have a physical WPS button or a virtual one.

-We are very well aware that the blinking blue light on your Verizon router can be pretty frustrating.
-The WPS pairing process usually doesn’t last long and it is pretty simple, and this is the reason why it is so frustrating when things don’t work as planned.
+We are well aware that the blinking blue light on your Verizon router can be pretty frustrating.
+The WPS pairing process usually doesn’t last long and it’s pretty simple – you press the WPS button on the router, then press it on your WPS-enabled device and, in a minute, they are paired.
+That’s why it is so frustrating when things don’t work as planned.